-Miguel Patel has a degree in zoology and a master's degree in environmental management.
-He has research experience in ecotoxicology, population dynamics and habitat restoration and joined ITOPF in 2011.
-Miguel has attended numerous incidents worldwide and heads up ITOPF's Environmental Damage Working Group.
+Miguel Patel has a degree in zoology, a master's degree in environmental management, and research experience in ecotoxicology, population dynamics and habitat restoration.
+Since joining ITOPF in 2011, he has attended numerous incidents worldwide.
+Miguel leads ITOPF's Training and Education Functional Group and heads up the Environmental Damage Working Group.

 David Campion is a marine biologist with a master's degree in tropical coastal management.
-He previously worked as Group Director of Corporate Social Responsibility for an Asian based resort company focused upon environmental management and sustainability reporting.
-Since joining ITOPF in 2014, he has attended numerous incidents worldwide and is a member of ITOPF'S Environmental Damage and Fisheries Working Groups.
+He previously worked as Group Director of Corporate Social Responsibility for an Asian based resort company.
+Since joining ITOPF in 2014, he has attended numerous incidents worldwide and is lead for ITOPF's New Developments Functional Group and a member of the Environmental Damage and Fisheries Working Groups.